stapi-spec/stapi-spec/product/README.md

 This document defines a Product and explains its specification and structure.

-A STAPI Product is remote sensing data or derived insights with spatio-temporal components that can be deliver value to the user.
+A STAPI Product is remote sensing data or derived insights with spatio-temporal components that can deliver value to the user.
 A non-exhaustive list of examples includes:

 - Electro-optical (EO) images
 - Synthetic Aperture Radar (SAR) images